FrontlineEducation/lapin/README.md

 [![Dependencies](https://img.shields.io/david/sinet/lapin.svg?style=flat)](https://david-dm.org/sinet/lapin)
 [![Dependencies](https://img.shields.io/david/dev/sinet/lapin.svg?style=flat)](https://david-dm.org/sinet/lapin)

-Currently this project is using [Rabbus](https://github.com/derickbailey/rabbus) and [Wascally](https://github.com/LeanKit-Labs/wascally).
+Currently this project is using [Rabbus](https://github.com/derickbailey/rabbus) and [Rabbot](https://github.com/arobson/rabbot).
+[Wascally](https://github.com/LeanKit-Labs/wascally) can also be used instead of rabbot.
 This project is aiming to support several producer / consumer patterns.
 The following are is a list of the planned patterns, and the checked ones are currently implemented:

 * [X] Send / Receive
 * [X] Publish / Subscribe